effiemanyos/ms2-produck/README.md

 ### **Typography**

-Only two fonts were used for this project.
+Only one font was used for this project.

-- **[Neucha](https://fonts.google.com/specimen/Neucha?query=Neucha&preview.text_type=custom)**, designed by Jovanny Lemonad, for all titles and subtitles.
 - **[Poppins](https://fonts.google.com/specimen/Poppins?query=Poppins&preview.text_type=custom)**, designed by Indian Type Foundry, Jonny Pinhorn, for all paragraphs.

 **Font Styling:**